lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/notStartingWith.md

-Where::notStartingWith — Alias of the notLikePre method.
+Where::notStartingWith — Alias of the notLikePost method.